ueberfuhr-trainings/container-grundlagen/loesungen/02-python-helloworld/README.md

 ## Build & Deployment

-To Build the image and run the container:
+To build the image and run the container:

 ```bash
 docker build \